 Window tiling on Xubuntu

 I love Xubuntu because it's fast, stable, customizable, and lightweight.
-However, after I acquired a wide 12:5 display, I found it hard to use Xubuntu because its window manager doesn't support the kind of windows tiling you have on MS Windows with FancyZones that enable you to make efficient use of your very wide screen.
+However, after I acquired a wide 12:5 display, I found Xubuntu hard to use because its window manager doesn't support the kind of windows tiling you have with Kubuntu KZones or MS Windows FancyZones that enable you to make efficient use of your very wide screen.
 And so, I wrote Xutiles, a windows tiling helper for X.

 Obsah